Normal Breathing and Buteyko Method Logo

-Bronchodilators chartA bronchodilator is a chemical that is a relaxant of smooth muscles in airways.
-It dilates bronchi and bronchioles while improving air flow to alveoli and preventing bronchospasm.
-Bronchodilators are divided on endogenous bronchodilators (produced in the human body, like CO2 and nitric oxide), and medical drugs.
+Bronchodilators chart A bronchodilator is a chemical that is a relaxant of smooth muscles in airways.
+It causes natural dilation of bronchi and bronchioles while improving air flow to alveoli and preventing bronchospasm.
+Bronchodilators are divided in endogenous bronchodilators (produced in the human body, like CO2 and nitric oxide), and medical drugs.

-These chemicals are used for treatment of asthma, COPD, bronchitis, cystic fibrosis and other respiratory conditions.
-However, these bronchodilators are generally unnecessary since most cases of acute bronchospasm, such as asthma attacks or exacerbations due to bronchitis, can be prevented using a simple natural remedy that addresses the cause of bronchospasm.
+These chemicals are used for a treatment of asthma, COPD, bronchitis, cystic fibrosis and other respiratory conditions.
+However, these bronchodilators are generally unnecessary since most cases of acute bronchospasms, such as asthma attacks or exacerbations due to bronchitis, can be prevented using a simple natural remedy that addresses the cause of bronchospasm.
 The cause of bronchospasm can be found after analyzing this Table.

-Minute ventilation rates (chronic diseases)
+Ventilation rates (chronic diseases)

 Condition Minute